Ninja (Six Flags St. Louis)

 Ninja is an Arrow Dynamics/Vekoma steel roller coaster located in the Studio Backlot section of Six Flags St. Louis in Eureka, Missouri.
-It was originally built for and located at Expo 86 in Vancouver, British Columbia, operating as Scream Machine from May to October 1986.
+It was originally built for and located at Expo 86 in Vancouver, British Columbia, where it operated as Scream Machine from May to October 1986.
 It began operating as Ninja at Six Flags St. Louis in 1989.
 The coaster was started by American manufacturer Arrow Dynamics, but when Arrow fell into bankruptcy during construction, it was sold to Dutch manufacturer Vekoma, who finished it.

 The ride features a loop, a sidewinder and a double corkscrew.
 The Ninja, like most modern roller coasters, requires a minimum of two employees to dispatch the train.
-One operates the main panel, which controls the restraints, gates and has a section for the mechanics.
+One operates the main panel, which controls the restraints and gates and has a section for the mechanics.
 The other operator stands at the remote enable.
 Both operators have to do an all clear sweep and thumbs up, then press their buttons at the same time.

 Virtual reality

 Six Flags announced on March 3, 2016, that Ninja would receive The New Revolution: Virtual Reality Coaster experience on the ride.
 Riders have the option to wear Samsung Gear VR headsets, powered by Oculus, to create a 360-degree, 3D experience while riding.
-The illusion is themed to a fighter jet, where riders fly through a futuristic city as co-pilots battling alien invaders.
-The feature debuted with the coaster, when it reopened on May 27, 2016.
+The illusion is themed to a fighter jet which riders fly through a futuristic city as co-pilots battling alien invaders.
+The feature debuted with the coaster when it reopened on May 27, 2016.

 In early 2017, Galactic Attack Virtual Reality Coaster was announced to be coming to Ninja, a similar but upgraded version of The New Revolution.